 to help wildlife.
 According to Freshwater

-rivers and streams support about 10% of the UK's wildlife, but
+as ponds, rivers and streams support about 10% of the UK's

-cover only 3% of the country's land surface.
-Water is essential for
+wildlife, but cover only 3% of the country's land surface.
+Water is

-time and money on expensive and harmful pesticides.
-But a garden
+managers, saving you time and money on expensive and harmful

-pond will attract a myriad of other creatures too, such as pond
+But a garden pond will attract a myriad of other creatures too,

-skaters, water boatmen, damselflies and dragonflies.
-Ponds attract
+such as pond skaters, water boatmen, damselflies and dragonflies.

-many airborne insects - which in turn will attract bats, swifts and
+Ponds attract many airborne insects - which in turn will attract

-swallows.
-Other animals rely on ponds too - mammals such as
+bats, swifts and swallows.
+Other animals rely on ponds too -

-hedgehogs and foxes will stop by for a drink, and birds will bathe
+mammals such as hedgehogs and foxes will stop by for a drink, and

 How to build a pond for wildlife: